mksolemn/facebook-group-scraper-nightmare/README.md

 # Nightmarish facebook to wordpress scraper
-Facebook rental group scraping and resposting to wordpress.
-Using wordpress REST api, nodeJs, Angular4, NightmareJs, advanced custom field and advanced custom fields API.
+Facebook  group scraping using NodeJs and NightmareJs.

 ## 1. Basic NightmareJS setup